piersolenski/sanity-vercel-serverless-functions/README.md

 ## The issue

 The Sanity Studio will now be available at the port specified in the CLI.
-However, if cwe call the serverless function located in `/api/hello-world`, it will return `Hello World`.
+However, if we call the serverless function located in `/api/hello-world`, it will return `Hello World`.

 However, on our personal Vercel & Sanity project, it will return Sanity related HTML rather than the desired "Hello World" response.